Distinguishing binary neutron star from neutron star-black hole mergers with gravitational waves: Introduction

 As already noted in~\cite{TheLIGOScientific:2017qsa}, though, constraining the component masses in $\sim (0.5-2) M_{\odot}$ does not definitively prove the type of the binary.
-For that we also need to detect (or rule out) tidal interactions in the binary with GWs, quantified through the NS tidal deformabilities~\cite{Flanagan:2007ix,Hinderer:2007mb}.
-The individual tidal parameter of each star is difficult to measure; instead constraints are placed on a combination of masses and tidal deformabilities, $\tilde{\Lambda}$~\cite{Wade:2014vqa}.
+For that we also need to detect (or rule out) tidal interactions in the binary with GWs, quantified through the NS tidal deformabilities~\citep{Flanagan:2007ix,Hinderer:2007mb}. {For binary mergers, the} individual tidal parameter of each star is difficult to measure; instead constraints are placed on a combination of masses and tidal deformabilities, $\tilde{\Lambda}$~\citep{Wade:2014vqa}.
+For an NSBH that is not particularly loud (signal-to-noise ratio less than $\simeq 30$), the tidal deformability is generally difficult to measure\cg{~\citep{2011PhRvD..84j4017P,2012PhRvD..85d4061L,2014PhRvD..89d3009L,2017PhRvD..95d4039K,2020arXiv200208383T}. }

-GW170817 data place a lower limit on $\tilde{\Lambda}$ subject to the assumption of small spins~\cite{Abbott:2018wiz}; the data are nonetheless consistent with a highly spinning BH binary.
+GW170817 data place a lower limit on $\tilde{\Lambda}$ subject to the assumption of small spins~\citep{Abbott:2018wiz}; the data are nonetheless consistent with a highly spinning BH binary.
 At the same time, a nonzero $\tilde{\Lambda}$ only suggests the presence of \emph{one} NS, still allowing for the NSBH scenario.
-Further analysis of the EM counterpart remains inconclusive and cannot rule out the NSBH scenario~\cite{Hinderer:2018pei,Coughlin:2019kqf}.
-Similar analyses for near-future detections are subject to the availability and interpretation of an EM counterpart, while post-merger information~\cite{Abbott_2017,Chatziioannou:2017ixj,Torres-Rivas:2018svp} or evidence for disruption~\cite{Pannarale:2015jia} will likely be buried in detector noise.
+Further analysis of the EM counterpart remains inconclusive and cannot rule out the NSBH scenario~\citep{Hinderer:2018pei,Coughlin:2019kqf}.
+Similar analyses for near-future detections are subject to the availability and interpretation of an EM counterpart, while post-merger information~\citep{Abbott_2017,Chatziioannou:2017ixj,Torres-Rivas:2018svp} or evidence for disruption~\citep{Pannarale:2015jia} will likely be buried in detector noise.

 The misidentification of a low-mass NSBH for a BNS can have dire consequences for our ability to accurately measure the radius of NSs with GWs.
-Indeed analysis of a NSBH assuming it is a BNS underestimates the true radius~\cite{Yang:2017gfb}.
+Indeed {a GW} analysis of a NSBH assuming it is a BNS underestimates the true radius~\citep{Yang:2017gfb}.
 The amount of bias depends on the mass of the BH as the tidal deformability is a steeply decreasing function of the mass.
 Misidentifying a $\sim 2 M_{\odot}$ BH for a NS induces a negligible error, while misidentifying a $\sim 1 M_{\odot}$ BH can lead to a radius error of multiple km.